Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 # 16/1/2024

 - I was able to figure out grid system for the layout and apply it perfectly.
+Now what I want to do is conditionally render the two tabs I created.